Authentication and Configuration

 The client secret is only displayed once and never stored by Automata, so make sure to save it in a secure location.

-To authenticate with the CLI, you can run the following command:
+To authenticate with the CLI, you can run the following command using your credentials:

 You will see a message that you have successfully authenticated with the CLI.